Steyr AUG: AUG HBAR

-The Steyr AUG HBAR (Heavy Barreled Automatic Rifle) is a longer heavier-barreled variant of the standard AUG for use as a light machine gun or squad automatic weapon.
-It uses the standard AUG receiver with 1.5× magnification scope.
-It can be modified to fire from an open bolt to allow sustained fire.
-To accomplish this, a modified bolt carrier, striker and trigger mechanism with sear are used.
+The Steyr AUG HBAR (Heavy Barrelled Automatic Rifle), also known as the AUG LMG (light machine gun), is essentially an squad automatic weapon variant of the AUG.
+It features a heavier and longer 621 mm barrel with an integrated bipod, and the standard AUG receiver with 1.5× magnification scope.
+It fires from an open bolt to be more suitable for sustained fire, mitigating accidental cook offs.
+To accomplish this, it uses a modified bolt carrier, striker and trigger mechanism with sear.